 The mission of the DMU - SOC Entry-level specialty program in Clinical Mental Health Counseling (CMHC) is to teach and train graduates for community practice as competent, culturally sensitive, ethical, and morally sound professional counselors prepared to provide diagnosis and treatment of mental disorders and to effectively facilitate flourishing and personal transformation.
-Clinical Mental Health Counseling graduates are prepared to serve in their communities as advocates for social justice, and as service-oriented facilitators of mental health and wellness with a focus on respect for dignity in diversity and the human person.
+Clinical Mental Health Counseling graduates are prepared to serve in their communities as advocates for human dignity and the common good in society and as service-oriented facilitators of mental health and wellness with a focus on respect for dignity in diversity and the human person.